+Appendix II

-Appendix II Matters for Management's Consideration
+Matters for Management's Consideration

-In planning and performing our audit of the financial statements of Greater Heights Academy as of and for the year ended June 30, 2022, we considered the Academy's internal control over financial reporting (internal control) as a basis for designing our audit procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Academy's internal control.
+In planning and performing our audit of the financial statements of Greater Heights Academy as of and for the year ended June 30, 2023, we considered the Academy's internal control over financial reporting (internal control) as a basis for designing our audit procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Academy's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Academy's internal control.

-However, during our audit we became aware of the following matters for management's consideration that are opportunities for improving compliance.
-This letter does not affect our report dated October 25, 2022, on the financial statements of Greater Heights Academy.
+However, during our audit we became aware of the following matter for management's consideration is an opportunity for improving compliance.
+This letter does not affect our report dated October 24, 2023, on the financial statements of Greater Heights Academy.